rwilliams58/onnx/docs/Operators.md

 <dt><tt>Y</tt> : T</dt>
 <dd>The output 4-dimensional tensor of the same shape as X.</dd>
 <dt><tt>mean</tt> : T</dt>
 <dd>The running mean after the BatchNormalization operator.
 Must be in-place with the input mean.
-Should not be used for testing.</dd>
+This should not be used for testing.</dd>
 <dt><tt>var</tt> : T</dt>
 <dd>The running variance after the BatchNormalization operator.
 Must be in-place with the input var.
-Should not be used for testing.</dd>
+This should not be used for testing.</dd>
 <dt><tt>saved_mean</tt> : T</dt>
 <dd>Saved mean used during training to speed up gradient computation.
-Should not be used for testing.</dd>
+This should not be used for testing.</dd>
 <dt><tt>saved_var</tt> : T</dt>
 <dd>Saved variance used during training to speed up gradient computation.
-Should not be used for testing.</dd>
+This should not be used for testing.</dd>
 </dl>

 #### Type Constraints

 <dl>
 <dt><tt>T</tt> : tensor(float16), tensor(float), tensor(double)</dt>
-<dd>Constrain input and output types to float tensors.</dd>
+<dd>Constrains input and output types to float tensors.</dd>
 </dl>